vivitali/team_project_2/instructional_team/markdown_slides/04_project_showcase.md

 # Types of Projects to Include in Your Portfolio

 Including a diverse range of projects in your portfolio can significantly enhance your appeal to potential employers.
-Consider including these key project types to demonstrate your breadth and depth in data science:
+Consider including a variety of project types to demonstrate the breadth and depth of your data science skills:

 1. **Data Cleaning Project:** Show your ability to prepare data for analysis.
 2. **Data Storytelling and Visualization Project:** Highlight your skills in interpreting and presenting data in compelling ways.